This shows you the differences between two versions of the page.

 | + | |||

-| + | The ADC value can distinguish between hardware modules. | ||
+| + | The ADC value can be used to distinguish between different hardware modules. | ||

 | + | |||

-| + | ==== Power Off ==== | ||
+| + | ==== Power off ==== | ||

 | + | |||